jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Current Priorities
+- bug: somehow it cast damage more than once on a single target
+    - AOE then damage since there will be 2 targets on 1 unit
+- Client joins network with id of "1" if they've been playing singleplayer and have that id saved
+- Fix sycronize bugs.
+Make it more reliable
 - Bug: You can swap into obstacles
 - Dad:
     - Missing spell projection overlay
-    - Attempting to cast while client id is unassociated with existing players
-        - Happened after a sync
-    - bug: somehow it cast damage more than once on a single target
     - He got right click and left click mixed up
     - Heavy units aren't big anymore? or after sync?
     - Wants to know how far he's able to walk in one turn